 7. Take a hike!
 One of the many things to do in Flagstaff AZ

-Social distancing isn’t much of a challenge when you are on one of many Flagstaff trails.
-With literally hundreds of miles of trails, you will find that it’s an easy getaway.
+With literally hundreds of miles of trails, you will find that hiking in Flagstaff is an easy getaway.

 Picture Canyon is a little more challenging.
 At the beginning of the hike, you’ll find a historic logging train trestle and waterfall.
 Bring binoculars to view wildlife, including an extraordinary variety of birds.
 About halfway, you’ll see ancient Sinagua petroglyphs near the trail.